Updated April 21, 2023

 Make sure you’re not disturbed during this time.
 You shouldn’t allow any distractions.
 Sit and open any English book and pick a word and start writing for 2 minutes.
 Do it 5 times.
 Within weeks you would see that your written communication will drastically improve.

 10. Don’t Give Up Yet

 Even after trying for a period of time, if you think it’s time to give up, don’t give up yet.
 Most probably, this is the time when you need to stick to your laurels and keep on writing.

 It’s said when we give up, that moment is very crucial.
 Because if we choose to go beyond that phase for little more, our expectations would get fulfilled.
-Every individual is different and the pace of learning and improving are also different.
+Every individual is different, and the pace of learning and improving are also different.

-So each individual should be given required time and space to master any craft.
+So each individual should be given the required time and space to master any craft.
 Don’t be hard on yourself.
 Give yourself some time.
 Practice some more.
 Learn some more.

 And then let go of seeking any results.
 Eventually you will see your written communication getting improved without your notice.

 Written communication like any other art is a craft too.
-Without practice it’s impossible to get good at it.
+Without practice, it’s impossible to get good at it.
 There’s a simple way to get good at it.
 It’s simple but not easy.
 Here it is – Keep writing until you’re good.
 Remember this word ‘until’ can change your written communication and life.